Gratitude and Mental Well-being in Individuals with Physical Disabilities: The Mediating Role of Coping Competence

 Abstract Views: 0

 The current study examined the mediating role of coping competence in the relationship between gratitude and mental well-being in individuals with physical disabilities.
 The study used a correlational research design and enrolled a purposive sample of 390 individuals with physical disabilities.
 The sample was taken from three centers in Abbottabad city, Pakistan and its age ranged between 18 to 37 years (M = 27.07, SD = 5.51).
-The Mental Health Continuum Short Form (MHC-SF), the Gratitude Questionnaire, and the Coping Competence Questionnaire (CCQ) were used for assessment.
+The Mental Health Continuum Short Form, the Gratitude Questionnaire, and the Coping Competence Questionnaire were used for assessment.
 Results indicated a significant positive relationship between gratitude, mental well-being, and coping competence among individuals with physical disabilities.
 Additionally, coping competence was found to significantly mediate in the relationship between gratitude and mental well-being.
 The analysis also revealed that females exhibited higher levels of coping competence and mental well-being.
 Furthermore, age and family monthly income were found to significantly influence the mental well-being of individuals with physical disabilities.
 This study is important because its findings may encourage mental and, and medical health professionals to develop gratitude-based training programs for individuals with physical disabilities.

 Downloads